 These days I don't get as much time for myself as I'd like.
-There's always something that I need to do or someone I need to visit and at the end of the day, there's always a diaper to change and dinner to fix.
+There's always something that I need to do or someone I need to visit and at the end of the day, there's always a kid to chat with and dinner to fix.